qiime2/docs/source/tutorials/longitudinal.rst

      --p-individual-id-column studyid \
      --o-visualization linear-mixed-effects.qzv

 The visualizer produced by this command contains several results.
 First, the input parameters are shown at the top of the visualization for convenience (e.g., when flipping through multiple visualizations it is useful to have a summary).
-Scatter plots categorized by each "group column" are shown, with linear regression lines (plus 95% confidence interval in grey) for each group.
-If ``--p-lowess`` is enabled, instead locally weighted averages are shown for each group.
 Next, the "model summary" shows some descriptive information about the LME model that was trained.
 This just shows descriptive information about the "groups"; in this case, groups will be individuals (as set by the ``--p-individual-id-column``).
-The main results to examine will be the "model results" at the bottom of the visualization.
+The main results to examine will be the "model results" below the "model summary".
 These results summarize the effects of each fixed effect (and their interactions) on the dependent variable (shannon diversity).
-This table shows parameter estimates, estimate standard errors, Wald Z test statistics, P values (P>|z|), and 95% confidence intervals upper and lower bounds for each parameter.
+This table shows parameter estimates, estimate standard errors, z scores, P values (P>|z|), and 95% confidence interval upper and lower bounds for each parameter.
 We see in this table that shannon diversity is significantly impacted by month of life and by diet, as well as several interacting factors.
 More information about LME models and the interpretation of these data can be found on the `statsmodels LME description page`_, which provides a number of useful technical references for further reading.

+Finally, scatter plots categorized by each "group column" are shown at the bottom of the visualization, with linear regression lines (plus 95% confidence interval in grey) for each group.
+If ``--p-lowess`` is enabled, instead locally weighted averages are shown for each group.

 Volatility analysis